-Pages 247-248: If you've already created styles in another document, you can import them into another InDesign file using the Load command from the panel menu.
+Pages 250-251: If you've already created styles in another document, you can import them into another InDesign file using the Load command from the panel menu.

-- 1 How do character styles differ from paragraph styles? - 2 What steps are necessary to apply a character style, and how does this differ from applying a paragraph style? - 3 What types of styles are involved in creating a nested style?
+- 1 How do character styles differ from paragraph styles? - 2 When applying a character style, what steps are necessary, and how does this differ from applying a paragraph style? - 3 What types of styles are involved in creating a nested style?